Framework for Analyzing & Planning the Strength Training

 - Daily Undulating Framework (DUF)

-What does the video below attempts to do is to reconcile everything written about above using few very simple tools.
-That way, it represents very pragmatic and agile tool for planning and analyzing strength training programs.
+What does the video below attempts to do is to reconcile everything written about above using a few very simple tools.
+That way, it represents a very pragmatic and agile tool for planning and analyzing strength training programs.
 To find out more take a look at the slides on SlideShare website.